Sport

 As a man who broke the skill of spin bowling into the mainstream picture of sport, Shane Warne was a man who will be remembered as an all-time legend of cricket.

-With 708 wickets to his name from 145 matches and 6784 overs bowled, ‘Warnie’ was not only a brilliant player on the field, but he was a fantastic pundit and commentator away from the grass as well as his work with the Shane Warne Foundation which assisted with seriously ill and underprivileged children.
+With 708 wickets to his name from 145 matches and 6784 overs bowled, ‘Warnie’ was not only a brilliant player on the field, but he was a fantastic pundit and commentator away from the grass as well.
+He’s also remembered for all of his work with the Shane Warne Foundation which assisted with seriously ill and underprivileged children.

 His revolutionary leg spin created some memorable moments in the sport’s history; his ‘ball of the century’ to Mike Gatting in the first test of the Ashes versus England and his eight-wicket haul for just 71 runs against the same nation later that decade perfectly demonstrates this point.